nunomaduro/nunomaduro.com/content/talks.md

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/9EGPo_enEc8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <center> 󠁧󠁢󠁥󠁮🇮🇳 India - Ahmedabad, 2023 </center>

-## Rust For PHP Developers

-You’ve probably heard stories about the Rust programming language, and you’re probably wondering why it’s becoming so popular.
-In this talk, you’ll see what Rust is from a PHP developer’s perspective.
-Get ready for a live-coding session, where we are going to recreate an existing PHP application in Rust, from scratch, and demystify all the awesomeness behind it.

-<iframe width="100%" height="315" src="https://www.youtube.com/embed/q_9WErUNpKU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<center> 󠁧󠁢󠁥󠁮󠁧🏴󠁧󠁢󠁥󠁮󠁧󠁿 PHP UK Conference - London, 2023 </center>

 ## Introducing PEST (2022 version)